A3sal0n/FalconGate/README.md

 Some important considerations to keep in mind when deploying FalconGate to a real environment: home or production network.

-- Change the default SSH password in your Raspberry Pi or Banana Pi devices
+- Always change the default SSH password in your Raspberry Pi
-- Regenerate the openssh-server certificates for SSH encryption
+- Always regenerate the openssh-server certificates for SSH encryption

 ### Limitations

-Currently the RPi 2 model B and the Banana Pi M2+ have both a single ethernet interface so the traffic forwarding in the gateway it's done using this single interface.
-This has an impact in networks with fast Internet connection (e.g. > 50Mb/s).
+Currently the Raspberry Pi version 2 and 3 have both only one slow ethernet interface (10/100 Mbit).
+The traffic forwarding in the gateway it's done using only this interface.
+This has an impact in networks with fast internet connections (e.g. > 50Mb/s).
 However it's still good enough for the home networks of many people's  and even some small businesses.

 ### Collaborators
 [easy4MEr](https://github.com/easy4MEr)